sandredd/cs404.1-1/readme.md

 no one can expect to remember every detail every time.
 Therefore, we have tooling to help in formatting the code in adherence to the style guide.

-In order to format your code, simply run `format.sh` from the top level repository root.
+In order to format your code, simply run `tools/format.sh` from the top level repository root.
 This script formats all supported languages within the repository.

 Submitting Your Work
 --------------------